dejanbatanjac/dejanbatanjac.github.io/_posts/2019-12-25-NLP acronyms.md

 title: Acronyms, metrics and tasks in NLP
 permalink: /nlp-acronyms/
 ---
-Wanted to have a summary of he NLP acronyms and common tasks.
+Wanted to have a summary of the NLP acronyms and common tasks.

 ## Acronyms in NLP